epiXchange Conference 23 May 2018, Brussels

 Seven large EC-funded projects on epilepsy co-organise this conference to disseminate project results and discuss the future of epilepsy research in the EU and worldwide.

 These research projects aim to understand the various causes of epilepsy, enable complex diagnostics and suggest new ways of treatment.
 Therefore, the epiXchange conference focuses on following main themes:

 State of the art and beyond state of the art exploring and developing novel treatment strategies based on optogenetics, gene and stem cell therapies.

-In order to develop novel preventive strategies in at-risk patients the identification of new biomarkers in blood, peripheral organs, brain tissue, electrophysical data, behavioural data and imaging data.
+Identification of new biomarkers in blood, peripheral organs, brain tissue, electrophysical data, behavioural data and imaging data, in order to develop novel preventive strategies in at-risk patients.

 Biobanks and databases

-Biobanks and databases facilitate preclinical research and could be integrated into clinical care.
-A collaborative approach will lay a foundation for the future of epilepsy research and other disease model biobanks.
+Integration of Biobanks and databases into clinical care to facilitate preclinical research.
+A collaborative approach as foundation for the future of epilepsy research and other disease model biobanks.

 In connection to the scientific conference, the European Commission together with epiXchange partners organise a workshop - 'Translating Research into Action - Shaping the Future of the Epilepsy Research' on 24 May to discuss main achievements, challenges, priorities in epilepsy research and to establish recommendations for a long-term strategy with a global approach.